Or3stis/apparatus/README.md

 __But__ the load function (file icon) does not work and has been temporarily disabled.
 The default model that is being rendered is actually hardcoded in the `/src/app.js`.
 If you want to load a different model you need to change the path.
 The variable is named `graphModel` and currently is in line 29 ```const graphModel = require(`./graphs/implementation/smartHome.js`)```.

-The load functionality will be addressed in the following commits.
+The load functionality will be resolved in the forthcoming commits.

 ## Instructions